neontribe/my-best-life/content/services/alford-house-youth-club-music-production.md

 area:
   - Prince's
 time: Mondays 4pm - 7pm
+expectation: Subscription payable on any night you attend the club
 contactExplanation: Just drop in or alternatively visit the website for more info.
 email: theclub@alfordhouse.org.uk
 phone: 020 7735 1519